quocha16/Garbage_Classifier/README.md

     https://garbage-classifier-v85s.onrender.com

 > Note: The application is hosted on a free hosting instance.
-It may take up to a minute to load initially while the server spins up from inactivity.
+It may take up to a minute to load initially while the server spins up from inactivity. <br>
+Currently, the model is too heavy for a free web hosting server.
+The project is being updated to be hosted on the cloud

 2. Drag and drop an image, or click to upload.